sciactive/pnotify/README.md

 `Confirm: {`
 * `confirm: false` - Make a confirmation box.
+* `focus: null` - For confirmation boxes, true means the first button or the button with promptTrigger will be focused, and null means focus will change only for modal notices.
+For prompts, true or null means focus the prompt.
+When false, focus will not change.
 * `prompt: false` - Make a prompt.
 * `promptClass: ''` - Classes to add to the input element of the prompt.
 * `promptValue: ''` - The value of the prompt.
 (Note that this is two-way bound to the input.)